marinavasyukova/python-project-49/README.md

 Each game asks questions and waits for answer from user.
 After 3 correct answers game is passed.
 After first incorrect answer game is over.

-It's the first training project on Hexlet 'Python debeloper' course.
+It's the first training project on Hexlet 'Python developer' course.

+---

 ## Installation